 He regularly evaluates programmes in leadership, public policy and justice in UK and overseas.
 Colin has published in professional journals, lectured at Manchester University and he is a Fellow of the CIPD.
 He has been a UKES Council member for 6 years and lead the international development strand; edited the Evaluator; and most recently, organised and led a highly successful workshop on development and evaluation with DFID.
 He would like to see UKES become a more influential and popular forum for members to access and enjoy cutting edge knowledge.
 We could be more widely recognised as the gateway to access courses in evaluation, guide commissioning and accreditation.
 We must aim to double membership by 2015.
 We can do this by attracting evaluators from other sectors – health, economics, environment, police, etc and running workshops, seminars, master classes and webinars as well as the annual conference.
 Corporates and foundations are being invited to run themed events and joint publications should be encouraged.
 Our regional networks can be strengthened by offering speakers and linking them to professionals in other parts of the UK and abroad.
 As Vice President Colin wants to involve as many as possible in developing and promoting UKES.
 He would like all Council members to engage in a concerted effort and enjoy our complementary skills and backgrounds.
 We can together raise the profile of UKES and make it a “go to” place for existing and new members.

-Elizabeth Robin is Head of Profession for Evaluation in DFID.
+Elizabeth Robin was formerly Head of Profession for Evaluation in DFID.

-Elizabeth Robin is Head of Evaluation Capacity and Quality Group in the Department for International Development (DFID).
-The Group has a remit to set the standards for evaluation in DFID; provide support processes, guidance and training for staff to achieve those standards; and quality assure evaluation products.
-The Group also works to develop evaluation capacity in partner countries and Elizabeth is a member of the Board of the CLEAR Initiative, a multi-donor trust fund for developing regional centres of excellence in evaluation and results.
-Recently, she has been involved in refreshing DFID’s Evaluation Policy to reflect the embedding evaluation agenda in the Department following the establishment of the Independent Commission for Aid Impact in May 2011.
+Elizabeth Robin was formerly Head of Evaluation Capacity and Quality Group in the Department for International Development (DFID).
+The Group had a remit to set the standards for evaluation in DFID; provide support processes, guidance and training for staff to achieve those standards; and quality assure evaluation products.
+The Group also worked to develop evaluation capacity in partner countries and Elizabeth was a member of the Board of the CLEAR Initiative, a multi-donor trust fund for developing regional centres of excellence in evaluation and results.
+Recently, she had been involved in refreshing DFID’s Evaluation Policy to reflect the embedding evaluation agenda in the Department following the establishment of the Independent Commission for Aid Impact in May 2011.

 Elizabeth is also Head of Profession (HoP) for Evaluation in DFID.
 As HoP, she manages the professional development of around 140 DFID staff who are accredited as evaluation specialists and also organises the annual accreditation process based on DFID’s evaluation technical competency framework.